 As usual, the player with the most Victory Points is the winner.
-To see how decisive the victory was, consult the following table.
+To see how decisive the victory was, calculate the VP difference and consult the result with the following table.

 1-2 Victory Points - Minor victory

 3-5 Victory Points - Major victory